Frequently Asked Questions

 No, that is absolutely not necessary.
 Sciences Po-style preparatory courses are not taken into account at all in the admissions process.
 Furthermore, they are often very expensive and do not lead to a degree.

-If you are not admitted to the first year of the Bachelor’s program, you may still apply for the second or third year of the political science program through the equivalency process after completing the first or second year of higher education (60 or 120 ECTS credits) in a related field (sociology, law, history, economics, philosophy, etc.).
+If you are not admitted to the first year of the Bachelor’s program, you may still apply for the second or third year of the political science program through the equivalency process after completing the first or second year of higher education (60 or 120 ECTS) in a related field (sociology, law, history, economics, philosophy, etc.).

 What are the differences between an IEP and a bachelor's degree in political science?

 Sciences Po Paris and the regional IEPs are Institutes of Political Studies that offer a broad-based education, rather than a specialized degree in political science at the bachelor’s level.
 At Sciences Po Paris and the IEPs, courses cover law, international relations, finance, economics, history, languages, and more, and these courses are taught over the first three years.
-In the bachelor’s program, general education courses (law, economics, social sciences, philosophy) are only offered in the first year.
-Starting in the second year, the curriculum consists solely of political science courses covering various areas of the discipline (the state, power, political systems, political behavior, political communication, the European Union, public policy, quantitative and qualitative research, etc.).
+In the bachelor’s program, general education courses (law, economics, social sciences, philosophy) are offered only in the first year.
+Starting in the second year, the curriculum consists exclusively of political science courses covering various areas of the discipline (the state, power, political systems, political behavior, political communication, the European Union, public policy, quantitative and qualitative research, etc.).

 Are the teaching methods used in political science courses more modern, and do they make use of new technologies?

-• to develop a solid general knowledge;
+• to develop a solid general knowledge base;

 • to develop stronger writing and speaking skills;

-• to prepare for the next stage of their academic journey (further study or entry into the workforce) through six academic and career support modules from the first to the third year of undergraduate studies.
+• to prepare for the next stage of their academic journey (further study or entry into the workforce) through six academic and career support modules from the first year to the third year of undergraduate studies.

 Complaints